bizz84/flutter-tips-and-tricks/tips/0242-ab-testing-flutter/index.md

 But how do you implement this in practice?

-My latest course includes an entire module about Feature Toggles and A/B tests.
+My latest course includes an entire module about Feature Toggles and A/B Tests.

 Learn more here: